abhsrivastava/abhsrivastava.github.io/_posts/2018-11-3-Hangman-Game-Using-ZIO.md

 }
 ```

 OK.
-So now we have all our helper methods in place.
+So, now we have all our helper methods in place.
 So let's write the main logic of the game.
 We start the game by greeting the player and then asking the player his/her name.
 Once we have that we randomly pick the word which the player has to guess and we render the create and render the initial state of the game.
 We finally start the game loop.
 The game loop asks the player to guess a new character.

 ```scala
 val hangman : IO[IOException, Unit] = for {